 University of Kent

 A lot can be gleaned about a book from its index, especially by ranking entries in order of popularity through number of mentions, and by identifying terms or names one thought would be there but are missing.
-Judging from the list in this state-of-the-field edited tome, ‘fidelity’ is still at the top of Adaptation Studies’ agenda, with ‘medium’ following at second place.
-‘History’ and ‘identity’ are in third and fourth place, if we don’t take into account individual media such as ‘cinema’, ‘theatre’ and ‘performance’.
-In this 400-page volume, Linda Hutcheon is by far the most quoted theorist, and Shakespeare the most mentioned author.
-Contributors are based at European, North American and Australian institutions.
-As I prepare my lectures for an undergraduate module called Theatre and Adaptation, where I decided to focus on representations of the other through adaptation and translation, I look for terms such as ‘intercultural’, ‘difference’, ‘orientalism’, ‘otherness’, ‘black’, ‘Asian’, ‘African’, ‘Latinx’, ‘postcolonial’, ‘decolonial’ and even ‘colonial’, but these receive no entry – perhaps because they are not mentioned throughout the book, or because those compiling the book did not think they were worth indexing.
-‘Race’ is used fleetingly, once in three different essays, but a few instances appear in Shannon Brownlee’s essay entitled ‘Fidelity, Medium Specificity, (In)determinacy: Identities That Matter’ (157–68), which actually focuses on – guess what – fidelity and medium.
-‘Mimicry’ appears a handful of times, especially in Johan Callens’ chapter ‘Rosas: Appropriation as Afterlife’ (117–27) on the work of Belgian choreographer Anne Teresa de Keersmaeker and Katja Krebs’ contribution ‘Adapting Identities: Performing the Self’ on music-hall and vaudeville acts of ethnic disguise in early-twentieth-century Britain.
+Judging from the list in this state-of-the-field edited tome, fidelity is still at the top of the Adaptation Studies agenda, with medium following at second place.
+History and identity are in third and fourth place, if we do not take into account individual media such as cinema, theatre, and performance.
+In this 400-page volume, Linda Hutcheon is by far the most-quoted theorist, and William Shakespeare the most-mentioned author.
+Contributors are based at European, North American, and Australian institutions.
+As I prepare my lectures for an undergraduate module called Theatre and Adaptation, where I decided to focus on representations of the other through adaptation and translation, I look for terms such as intercultural, difference, orientalism, otherness, black, Asian, African, Latinx, postcolonial, decolonial, and even colonial, but these receive no entry – sometimes because they are not mentioned throughout the book, others because those compiling the index did not think they were worth indexing.
+Race is used fleetingly, once each in three different essays, and a few instances appear in Shannon Brownlee’s compelling essay entitled ‘Fidelity, Medium Specificity, (In)determinacy: Identities That Matter’, which actually focuses on fidelity and medium by persuasively reassessing and interrogating received academic wisdom on ‘the determinacy of the visible and the indeterminacy of the verbal’ (161).
+Mimicry appears a handful of times, especially in Johan Callens’s chapter – ‘Rosas: Appropriation as Afterlife’ – on the work of the Belgian choreographer Anne Teresa de Keersmaeker, and in Katja Krebs’s contribution – ‘Adapting Identities: Performing the Self’ – on music-hall and vaudeville acts of ethnic disguise in early-twentieth-century Britain.

-Theatre studies may have moved on from the early debates on intercultural theatre à la Brook and Mnouchkine, but we still need scholars to delve deeper into the legacies of Empire and theorise how adaptation and appropriation, as inherently performative-interpretive acts, have been instrumental to colonial rule and can be utilised to think through decolonial futures.
-The Essays in this collection were solicited in 2015; back then, the editors may have received a disproportionate amount of proposals from western scholars on western forms, but the task of compiling a ‘companion’ for a whole discipline should be about questioning its borders, not reinstating them, perhaps by soliciting contributions from those that have been underrepresented and underserved by the field.
-This is of course a collection of high-quality essays, but perhaps the title is a little misleading: it promises to accompany scholars on a journey that then turns out to be quite limited.
+Theatre studies may have moved on from the early debates on intercultural theatre à la Peter Brook and Ariane Mnouchkine, but we still need scholars to delve deeper into the legacies of Empire and theorise how adaptation and appropriation, as inherently performative-interpretive acts, have been instrumental to colonial rule and can be utilised to think through decolonial futures.
+When the essays in this collection were solicited in 2015, the editors may have received a disproportionate number of proposals from western scholars on western forms, but the task of compiling a companion for a whole discipline should be about questioning its borders, perhaps by soliciting contributions from those that have been underrepresented and underserved by the field.
+This is, of course, a collection of high-quality essays that advance the debate on (in)fidelity, medium (un)specificity, the importance of considering audience reception, adaptations’ contribution to historiography and memory-making, and the new possibilities afforded by technology to both practice and theory, but while it promises to accompany scholars on a long journey across the field, the travelling turns out to be culturally and geographically limited.